 UK business: Countrywide Assured Life Holdings Limited acts as an intermediate holding company for the UK life and pension operations.
-Countrywide Assured plc is the UK's primarily closed book life and pensions operating company, with the exception of a limited amount of new business which is almost entirely single premiums in our onshore bond business in respect of the legacy CASLP business.
 Countrywide Assured Services Limited's principal activity is the provision of services to the other subsidiaries within the Countrywide Assured Life Holdings Limited group of companies.
-The principal activity of Countrywide Assured Trustees Company Limited is to act as trustee to the Countrywide Assured plc's group pension schemes.
+The principal activity of Countrywide Assured Trustee Company Limited is to act as trustee to the Countrywide Assured plc's ("CA") group pension schemes.
+CA is the UK's primarily closed book life and pensions operating company, with the exception of a limited amount of new business which is almost entirely single premiums in the onshore bond business.
 Sanlam Life & Pensions UK (SLP) was acquired on 28 April 2022, and subsequently changed its legal name to CASLP.
-The acquisition also included two non-life companies: Sanlam Financial Services Limited (subsequently renamed CASLPTS).
-The insurance business of CASLP Limited was successfully transferred into Countrywide Assured plc on 31 December 2023 under a court-approved process, and as a result CASLP no longer contains any residual insurance business.
-In May 2023, Chesnara announced the acquisition of the onshore individual protection line of business of Canada Life UK, which was closed to new business in November 2022.
-This was initially executed through a reinsurance arrangement.
+The acquisition included two non-life companies: Sanlam Financial Services Limited (subsequently renamed CASFS); and Sanlam Life & Pensions Trustees Limited (subsequently renamed CASLPTS) which were transferred to be subsidiaries of CA plc on 3 July 2024.
+The insurance business of CASLP Limited was successfully transferred into CA on 31 December 2023 under a courtapproved process, and CASLP was subsequently dissolved on 14 January 2025.
+The acquisition of the onshore individual protection line of business of Canada Life UK was initially executed through a reinsurance arrangement in 2023, and the Part VII transfer and successful migration of these policies took place on 23 February 2025.
+CA has entered into another agreement with Canada Life UK to acquire another closed portfolio of unit linked bonds and legacy pension business.
+This deal has also been initially executed by way of a reinsurance arrangement and will ultimately result in the transfer of c17,000 policies to CA plc.